 76 George Street

-Extending to about 586 acres in total, Cairnty is a residential and sporting estate with a spectacular setting in the lower Spey valley.
+Remote but not isolated, Cairnty is a residential and sporting estate with a spectacular setting in the lower Spey valley, extending to about 586 acres in total.
 Combining a 21st Century home built to a classical Georgian design, with a range of outbuildings, a 3-bedroom cottage, three further uninhabited dwellings, a pheasant shoot, a let farm and c.265 acres of woodland and forestry, the component assets of the estate are described in more detail as follows:

 Cairnty House Commissioned by the owners and built to their own design and specification, Cairnty House combines both family home and sporting lodge for entertaining house parties of shooting and fishing guests with accommodation, services, fittings and finishes of an exceptional standard.